-By the time triathlon race week rolls around you’ve done all of the physical preparation except for the final taper.
+By the time triathlon or marathon race week rolls around, you’ve done all of the physical preparation except for the final taper.
 Unfortunately, all the work is not yet done.

 You will still need to pack all of your gear, possibly your family, and travel to the race destination.
-The process of triathlon travel preparation is similar regardless of whether your race is an hour away, across the country or an overnight flight overseas.
-Most athletes travel a few times per year to races and it is easy to get flustered with the details.
+The process of race travel preparation is similar regardless of whether your race is an hour away, across the country or an overnight flight overseas.
+Most athletes only travel a few times per year to races so it is easy to get flustered with all the details.

 Here are some tips on how to keep your travel low stress so that you are more relaxed and ready to race when you arrive at your destination.